sharanair29/tigerlab/README.md

 docker exec -t -i tigerlab-app /bin/bash

+To execute any commands to your docker container, for e.g. to create a superuser:

+docker-compose exec tigerlab python3 manage.py createsuperuser

 # Things that could be improved

 Due to time constraints, I was not able to improvise on the data fetch event for the dashboard page using htmx, right now it is triggered every 1 second to check for new file uploads.
 Ideally it should implement a data fetch on an event change like the analytics page does to reduce server load.